00sapo/better-morning/ai/DESIGN.md

 This module defines Pydantic models for structured configuration and provides functions to load and merge these configurations.

--   **`LLMSettings`**: Defines parameters for LLM interactions (model, temperature, number of news, words per summary, prompt template, output language).
+-   **`LLMSettings`**: Defines parameters for LLM interactions (reasoner_model, light_model, temperature, number of news, words per summary, prompt template, output language).
 -   **`ContentExtractionSettings`**: Configures how article content is extracted (whether to follow links, parser type, link filter pattern for selective link following).
 -   **`OutputSettings`**: Specifies the output method (GitHub Release or email) and related credentials/settings.
 -   **`GlobalConfig`**: Holds application-wide settings, including default LLM, content extraction, and output settings, along with environment variable names for secrets.